christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

     time.sleep(1)                  # wait 1 second
 ```

+This is what is called an infinate loop - a loop that will never stop executing.
+To terminate the program, you have to click the red square stop button located in the top right corner of the Spyder Console.

+### Dimming the LED

+### Visualizing AnalogWrite usig Oscilloscope

 ## Task 2: Controlling an RGB LED
 We are now ready to look at an RGB LED.
 This is a device that contains a red, green and blue LED in one package.
 Controlling the relative brightness of the different color-channels will enable us to display just about any color, making this a very cool device to play with.